Raathigesh/majestic/README.md

 ## Majestic 1.0

 You are looking at a complete rewrite of majestic.
 Still very early.
-Come back in a couple of weeks.
+Come back in couple of weeks.

 ## Inspiration